Anne-alysis/DataScience/README.md

 Each data set is organized into individual branches.

-Additionally, selected academic papers are the "Academic-papers" branch.
+Additionally, selected academic papers are in the "Academic-papers" branch.